weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 Each target cluster will have this configmap installed in it.
 However, in phase 1 there is only a single target cluster.

 The configuration will live in the wego directory as a configmap manifest file.
 There will be a single key `wego.properties` containing the configuration values.
 In the future, this configmap will be mounted into wego pods.
 We are mounting the configmap instead of using individual environment settings so we can dynamically react to updates to the configuration.
+For more details on mounting config maps see [Mounted configmaps][mounted-configmaps].

 ```yaml
 apiVersion: v1